saimachi/MCW-Cloud-native-applications/Hands-on-lab/HOL step-by-step - Cloud-native applications.md

 In this task, you will create local Docker images for the application --- one for the API application and another for the web application.
 Each image will be created via Docker commands that rely on a Dockerfile.

 1. From SSH prompt connected to the lab VM, type the following command to view any Docker images on the VM.
-The list will only contain the MongoDB image downloaded earlier.
+The list will contain no images.

    ```bash
    docker image ls